Testing » Virtual Tests » Filming

 View of the back of a woman holding up a cell phone with both hands and recording a video of skaters on the ice

-U.S. Figure Skating has created a document with specific information and instructions on how to video a skating test and how to name it.
-This document can be found here and is also included in the virtual test packet.
-Be sure to read this document in its entirety as any videos that do not meet U.S. Figure Skating specifications can be rejected with no refund.
+U.S. Figure Skating has created the Virtual Testing Video Recording and Upload Instructions.
+This document provides specific information about filming a skating test and naming it.
+This document is also included in the virtual test packet.
+Be sure to read this document in its entirety.
+Test chairs may reject (with no refund) any videos that do not meet U.S. Figure Skating specifications.
 Some key things to keep in mind:

-Please note that filming will not be permitted during freestyle or club ice sessions.
-However, skaters will have the opportunity to sign up for ice time specifically dedicated to filming as the need arises – especially in the weeks prior to virtual test sessions offered by CFSC.
+Please note that no one may film virtual tests during freestyle or club ice sessions.
+However, skaters will have the opportunity to sign up for ice time specifically dedicated to filming.
+The club will arrange for this time in the weeks prior to virtual test sessions offered by CFSC.